sushiibot/sushii-modmail/README.md

 ## Features

-Basics of what you expect in a Mod Mail bot.
-Feature set is fairly minimal to those essential and more frequently used.
+Feature set is fairly minimal, focusing on essential and frequently used.

 - **Built-in Organization** - ModMail threads are Forum channel threads.
 - **Snippets** - Re-usable messages.
+- **Anonymous Replies** - Keep staff members anonymous when replying.

 ## Commands

 This bot intentionally does not use slash commands for ease of use.

-Responding to a thread
+Respond to a thread
 - `reply` - Reply to a thread.
 - `areply` - Anonymously reply to a thread.
 - `preply` - Plain text reply to a thread.